Plan Colombia: Financing

-War on Drugs
+War on drugs

-In the United States, Plan Colombia is seen as part of the "War on Drugs", which was started under President Nixon in 1971.
+In the United States, Plan Colombia is seen as part of the "war on drugs", which was started under President Richard Nixon in 1971.
 Plan Colombia has numerous supporters in the United States Congress.
 Congressional supporters assert that over 1,300 square kilometers of mature coca were sprayed and eradicated in Colombia in 2003, which would have prevented the production of over 500 metric tons of cocaine, stating that it eliminated upward of $100 million of the illicit income that supports drug dealers and different illegal organizations considered terrorist in Colombia, the U.S. and the European Union.

 According to a 2006 U.S. congressional report on U.S. enterprises that had signed contracts to carry out anti-narcotics activities as part of Plan Colombia, DynCorp, the largest private company involved, was among those contracted by the State Department, while others signed contracts with the Defense Department.